syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet14 | OrderList_Indent_Level_1 }}

-2.Set [AllowBlink](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.Grouping.GridColumnDescriptor.html#Syncfusion_Windows_Forms_Grid_Grouping_GridColumnDescriptor_AllowBlink) to true for all the columns in order to enable highlighting cells for a short period of time when a change is detected.
+2. Set [AllowBlink](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.Grouping.GridColumnDescriptor.html#Syncfusion_Windows_Forms_Grid_Grouping_GridColumnDescriptor_AllowBlink) to true for all the columns in order to enable highlighting cells for a short period of time when a change is detected.
 [Engine.AddBaseStylesForBlinking](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.Grouping.GridEngine.html#Syncfusion_Windows_Forms_Grid_Grouping_GridEngine_AddBaseStylesForBlinking) method is used to add base styles for customization of the appearance of blink cells.
 Initialize base styles for various blink states. `PrepareViewStyleInfo` is handled to set custom base style for a newly added record.
 A cell change is highlighted by checking its [BlinkState](http://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.Grouping.BlinkState.html). `BlinkState` indicates whether the cell’s value is increased or reduced or if the record has been recently added.
 If its state is either Increased or Reduced, its back color and text colors are changed.
+{% capture codesnippet15 %}​
 {% tabs %}
 {% highlight c# %}
 void gridGroupingControl1_TableControlPrepareViewStyleInfo(object sender, GridTableControlPrepareViewStyleInfoEventArgs e)